simmihub/PYTHON_churn_analysis/README.md

 ![Percentage of Churn by Senior Citizen](Images/percentage%20of%20churn%20customer%20by%20senior%20citizen.png)

+**Insight:**
+-comparative a greater pecentage of people in senior citizen category have churned

 ### Contract Type Analysis

 ![Customer Count by Contract](Images/customer%20count%20by%20contract.png)

+**Insight:**
+-people who have month to month contract are likely to churn then from those who have 1 or 2 years or contract.

 ### Tenure Distribution

 ![Tenure Distribution](Images/tenure%20distribution.png)

+**Insight:**
+-people who have used our services for a long time have stayed and people who have used our sevices 1 or 2 months  have churned

 ### Subplot

 ![Subplot](Images/subplot.png)

+**Insight:**
+-The majority of customers who do not churn tend to have services like PhoneService, InternetService (particularly DSL), and OnlineSecurity enabled.
+For services like OnlineBackup, TechSupport, and StreamingTV, churn rates are noticeably higher when these services are not used or are unavailable.

 ### Payment Method Analysis

 ![Churn by Payment Method](Images/churned%20customer%20by%20payment%20method.png)

+**Insight:**
+-customers are likely to churn when they are using electronic check as a payment method.

 ---